messageCross Icon

 const [user, setUser] = useState<User | null>(null);

 Ever been confused by event types?
-You’re not alone.
+You aren't alone.
+Stop using any and start using specific event handlers:

 Code